Disney's new Shanghai park is no blockbuster yet

 Early days

-Disney hasn't given any details on how Shanghai's visitors are stacking up compared with its forecasts.
+Disney has declined to give any specific numbers on how Shanghai's visitors are stacking up compared with its forecasts.
 CEO Bob Iger said in August that well over a million people had passed through its gates since the opening.
 And he was upbeat when speaking to investors in late September.

 "It delivered more in the first 100 days than most parks that we've opened," he said.